LeoKlv1977/trajectories/README.md

 Creation of new valid not empty Trajectory object can be done only by TrajectoryBuilder.
 Trajectory can be either valid or empty.

 Function **stats::topMatches**, that searches the closest matches, is located in _stats.h_.
-It finds _M_ closest entries among _N_ entries in a _container_. _Container_ is a generic iterable type which holds object of type similar to the type of _Reference_.
+It finds _M_ closest entries among _N_ entries in a _container_. _Container_ is a generic iterable type which holds objects of type equal to the type of _Reference_.
 Many STL containers like vector, list, set, deque, array are supported.
 _Metrics type_ is any numeric type.
 Output type is _std::vector<std::pair<M, const T*>>_, where _M_ is a type of Metrics, _T_ is a type of _reference object_